Military

 As of 2005, the two Akulas, one said to be 70-85% complete and the other said to be 40-60% complete, were estimated to cost India some $400m.
 The leasing costs would amount to some $25m a year.
 The construction of both submarines and training of the crews could run up to around $2 billion.

-These submarines are to be manned entirely by Indian crew.
+These submarines were to be manned entirely by Indian crew.
 In August 2005 Bellona Web reported evidence of construction of a nuclear submarine training center for the Indian Navy in Sosnovy Bor, 70 kilometers west of St. Petersburg in Russia.
 The training center, large enough to train 300 submariners, was built following the visit of Russian President Vladamir Putin to India in December 2004.
 By 2007 there were reports that nearly 300 Indian naval personnel, or three sets of crews, had trained to operate the submarine the training facility in Sosnovy Bor.
 These personnel were reported to have returned to India in early 2007, after completion of training.

 By late 2007 the two sides were said to be set to seal an agreement for the lease of two Akula class nuclear submarines to India.
 This agreement was to be the high point of Prime Minister Manmohan Singh's visit to Moscow on 10 November 2007, a reminder of the heyday of the Indo-Russian relationship.
 Prime Minister Manmohan Singh went to Moscow on a two-day visit, and nothing was publicly agreed.
 The visit was expected to envisage upgrading the predominant buyer-seller relationship between India and Russia in the defense sector to a new level of joint partnership for co-developing state-of-the-art future weaponries.